symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 .. csv-table::
         :header: "Owner", "Mosaic Name", "Amount"

-        Alice, nem:xem, 100
+        Alice, XEM, 100
         Ticket distributor, museum:ticket, 1

 Before continuing, practise by setting up the namespaces and mosaics required.

 **Mosaics swap**

-Alice will send a transaction to the ticket distributor exchanging 100 nem:xem with 1 museum:ticket.
+Alice will send a transaction to the ticket distributor exchanging 100 XEM with 1 museum:ticket.

 1. Create two  :ref:`transfer transaction <transfer-transaction>`:

-A. From Alice to the ticket distributor sending 100 nem:xem
+A. From Alice to the ticket distributor sending 100 XEM
 B. From the ticket distributor to Alice sending 1 museum:ticket.

 2. Add them as ``innerTransactions`` under an :ref:`aggregate transaction <aggregate-transaction>`.